LebzoDev/LebzoDev/README.md

 - 💬 Ask me about Progarmming, Business Intelligence or Statistica
 - 📫 How to reach me: leboundiayee123@gmail.com
 - 😄 Pronouns: LebzoDev, LebzoDevloper, Naruto
-- ⚡ Fun fact: So Funny and Like Play old Game called NeedForSpeed
+- ⚡ Fun fact: So Funny and Like Play one old Game called NeedForSpeed